madavid128/madavid-research/team/index.md

 {%
   include alert.html
   type="info"
   content="Want to connect?
-I’m happy to chat about collaboration ideas, mentoring opportunities, or project scoping — the fastest way is via email on the Contact page."
+I’m happy to chat about collaboration ideas, mentoring opportunities, or project scoping; the fastest way is via email on the Contact page."
 %}

 {% include section.html %}